Get a Grant

 Read our Grant Policies and Guidelines and complete a Grant Application.
 Non-profits and not-for-profits without a charitable registration number must attach a signed Partnership Agreement form.
-Please note that the application deadline is 5:00pm, February 28th, 2018.
+Intakes will be in February and October annually.
+Please check back regularly for exact deadline dates.

 Our granting mandate

 |Our Vision:||Preserving and enhancing the quality of life in the Swan Valley.|

 |Our Mission:||To raise, invest and grant through community leadership, education and effective partnerships thereby enhancing quality of life for our community.|